jfoclpf/autocosts/readme.md

 ## How to install

-Clone it, install it and build it<br>
+Clone it, install it, build it and run it<br>
 `git clone https://github.com/jfoclpf/autocosts.git`<br>
 `cd autocosts/ && npm install`

-The directory that corresponds to the website public HTML is `bin/`.
-This directory is built upon installation.
+`node bin/index.js`

+This will run a `node` server application with the calculator.
 For more information run `./build.sh -h`.
 The directories structure tries to respect the <a href="https://github.com/jfoclpf/autocosts/blob/master/docs/nodeJS-directory-structure.md">directory structure for JavaScript/Node Projects</a>.

 ## How does it work?